CSC-590-Open-Source-Development/General/SECURITY.md

 ## Recognition

 We believe in acknowledging security researchers who help improve our security.
 With your permission, we will add your name to our security acknowledgments page.

+## Past Security Advisories

+A list of past security advisories and their resolutions can be found in our [Security Advisories](link-to-advisories) page.

+## Security Best Practices

+For users of this project, we recommend:

+- Always use the latest supported version
+- Enable all security features
+- Regularly check for and apply updates
+- Follow our security hardening guidelines [link]

+## Contact

+For additional security-related questions or concerns, please contact:
+[appropriate-contact-method]

+---
+Last updated: February 2025